 - Moula can see transaction details for all the accounts that are normally visible to the Borrower via their internet banking profile.

 - Moula cannot make any transactions on behalf of a borrower’s account.

 No, nor do we want to.
 We are a lender, so our aim is to put money in your account rather than the reverse!
 The systems and processes are set out so that we can only ever access a ‘view-only’ version of the transactions across an account; we do not have the facilities or capability to make any transfers, to anyone, ever.

-Moula partners with an Australian company called Proviso, who is a long-standing provider of online security services in Australia and is also used by many of the big banks.
-And just like Moula, Proviso never sees banking Credentials and cannot transact the business’s bank account.
+Moula partners with an Australian company called Proviso, a long-standing provider of online security services in Australia which is also used by many of the big banks.
+And just like Moula, Proviso never sees banking credentials and cannot transact the business’s bank account.